EPA’s Refrigerant Management Program: Questions and Answers for Section 608 Certified Technicians

 No. EPA does not require you to carry your certification card with you when servicing appliances, although some customers may inquire about whether you have proof of certification.
 You may want to consider keeping a picture of your certification on your phone in case asked by a customer.

-Is a section 608 certification required to pull the “heel” or residue out of an empty drum of refrigerant?
+Is a section 608 certification required to pull the “heel” or residue out of an empty cylinders of refrigerant?

-No. Drums that store or transport bulk refrigerant are not considered appliances.
+No. Cylinders that store or transport bulk refrigerant are not considered appliances.

 Can I use my certification card to purchase refrigerant for a person that is not certified?

 No. It is a violation of EPA’s regulations to sell, distribute, or offer for sale or distribution a refrigerant for use in an appliance, unless the recipient is, or employs, a certified technician.

 Questions on Servicing Appliances with 50 or More Pounds of Ozone-Depleting Refrigerant: